Fellowships

 Your first step is to request access to our Udall Canvas course, which houses our key resources and is where applicants submit materials for review.
 Please send us an email at [email protected] noting that you would like to join the Udall Canvas course (please include your JHED if you are using a non-JHU email address).

-Please note that scholarship recipients are obliged to attend the Udall Scholar Orientation, which will be August 6-10, 2024.
+Please note that scholarship recipients are obliged to attend the Udall Scholar Orientation, which will be in August 2025 (exact dates TBD).

 Are you eligible?